MORTGAGES

 Whether you’re ready to start looking for your first mortgage, a re-mortgage, or simply want to find out more about how everything works, we're here to make the whole process as simple as possible for you.
 Rather than visit each of your local high street banks, a consumer can now visit a 'comprehensive' mortgage broker such as ourselves who can take care of the hard work for you.
 And we offer this service at no charge to the customer, we are paid directly by the lender who pays us commission.

 When you choose a mortgage, you need to take into account lots of different areas, such as the repayment method, interest rate, associated fee's, tie-in period and many more.
-The best mortgage for you will depend on your circumstances, and after carrying out a fact find which takes into account your financial situation and future plans, we'll match you with the best mortgage products which suit your needs.
+The most suitable mortgage for you will depend on your circumstances, and after carrying out a fact find which takes into account your financial situation and future plans, we'll match you with the most suitable mortgage products which suit your needs.
 Below is some brief information about mortgages to help get you started.

 Repayment methods